pattonsgirl/CEG3120/Projects/Project3/README.md

 ## Objectives:

+- Build a container image from Apache's httpd project with web content - publish it to DockerHub
-- Modify the CF template to meet updated requirements
+- Modify the project CF template to meet requirements for this project
-- Run a website using `nginx` or `apache2` on hosts in the pool
+- Run the website container on hosts in the pool
 - Configure `haproxy` as a load balancer / application delivery controller to direct traffic to the pool

 ## Project Description